inetpy/inetpy.github.io/_posts/2015-2-20-sipcalc-subnet-calculator.md

 Network			- 10.60.0.0       - 10.63.255.255
 {% endhighlight %}

-Now each one of these sites within the first /14 will be using a /17 for their inidiviual subnets.
+Now each one of these sites within the first /14 will be using a /17 for their individual subnets.
 We can find that out the same way.

 {% highlight bash %}
 $ sipcalc 10.48.0.0/14 -s 17